mufflyt/mystery_shopper/README.md

 ```
  </details>

+## Split list up to x number of callers
+See Splitting_dataframe_to_send_to_callers.R (see files on github)
+This code reads a CSV file named "for_each_caller.csv" located at "/Users/tylermuffly/Dropbox (Personal)/Mystery shopper/mystery_shopper/Corbi study/ENT/For_each_caller" directory and splits the data into eight parts.
+Each split is saved as a separate XLSX file in the same directory.
+The split() function is used to split the data frame into 8 parts based on row numbers.
+The cut() function is used to create a factor variable that assigns each row to one of the 8 groups.
+The names() function is then used to get the names of each group.
+The for-loop iterates through each group, creates a file name for each group based on the group name, date, and row number.
+The write.xlsx() function is used to save each split data frame as a separate XLSX file in the output directory.
+The output files will have names like "Sophie_2023-05-06_153_rows_1_to_19.xlsx", where "Sophie" is the name of the split, "2023-05-06" is the current date, "153" is the number of rows in the split, and "1_to_19" are the row IDs of the first and last rows in the split.

 # Inclusion and Exclusion
 Inclusion criteria: ENT physician with generalist and subspecialty training listed on enthealth.org find a physician list.
 Exclusion criteria: No phone number, outside the USA, unable to reach after 2 phone calls, on hold for 5 minutes or greater